Adanurk/backend-notes/README.md

 => each router is kind of a mini sub-application, one for each resource.

+=> env variables we use for configuration.

 ### Section 7: Introduction to MongoDB

+=> MongoDB is a NoSQL database.
+Nonrelational. collections(tables), documents(rows) => each document has one entity like post, user, review.
+=> MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.

++ Document based: stores data in documents (field-value pair data structures, NoSQL)
++ Scalable: very easy to distribute data accross multiple machines as your users and amount of data grows.
++ flexible: No document data schema required, so each document can have different number and type of fields.
++ performant: embedded data models, indexing, sharding, flexible documents, native duplication, etc.
++ free and open-source, published under the sspl license.

+=> BSON: Data format MongoDB uses for data storage.
+Like JSON but typed.
+So MongoDB documents are typed.
+=> Embedding/Denormalizing: Including related data into a single document.
+This allows for quicker access and easier data models.

+=> maximum size for BSON documents is 16 megabytes.
+=> each document  has a unique id which acts as a primary key of document.

 ### Section 8: Mongoose